-What does `be clean’ mean to us?
-Just like this leper, we too need healing.
+We all too need healing.
+It doesn’t matter who we are, or where we’re from, or our background or situations, the truth is we are all sinners.
 Jesus heals us and cleanses us of our disease of sin.
 We all need to be made clean by coming to Jesus.
+You might say, “It’s impossible.
+How can Jesus heal me?”
 There is no sin or condition that Jesus cannot heal or resolve.
 One woman had been afflicted with a life of drug and alcohol addiction.
 She once had a happy life and marriage, but poor small choices turned into bigger problems.
 It ultimately led her to divorce.
 She then thrust herself into multiple marriages involving mental and physical abuse.
 She used drugs, alcohol, and the party life to numb the pain.
 Sin had penetrated her heart so much that her addiction at times took priority over her children.
-She became completely disfigured from what used to be her true self.
-She had fallen far from God.
-She felt very dirty and useless.
-She was ready to give up.
 Then one day she opened a bible that her born-again son left her during his visit.
 Suddenly, as she read the word of God the hope of Jesus came into her heart.
 She realized that Jesus, and only Jesus, could help her overcome her addictions.
 She cried out to him to be healed.
 Jesus, in his willingness, answered with his healing touch.
 From that day, she left her life of alcoholism and substance abuse behind, as well as her regret and despair.
 She found joy in her life again.
 This woman has now been sober and completely clean for over 20 years.
 She helps others through their addictions.
-I know this to be true.
-Praise Jesus who saved and healed my mother.
+I praise Jesus who saved and healed my mother.
+If we also feel too dirty and wretched like a leper, all we need to do is come to Jesus as we are.
+He will touch us.
+He is more than willing to heal us.

 After this, Jesus ordered the man to go and show himself to the priest as Moses had commanded in the Old Testament.
 It was a tradition in the law to give a person a clean bill of health, and the opportunity for social restoration.
 Jesus asked the healed man not to tell anyone about him, but the news still spread around.
 Crowds continued to flock out to Jesus the healer.